GraemeMalcolm/AI-102/instructions/07-speech.md

     ```

 5. When prompted, speak clearly into the microphone and say "what time is it?".
 The program should speak, telling you the time.
 When prompted again, say "stop" to end the program.

+## Use a different voice

+Your speaking clock application uses a default voice, which you can change.
+The Speech service supports a range of *standard* voices as well as more human-like *neural* voices.
+You can also create *custom* voices.

+> **Note**: For a list of neural and standard voices, see [Language and voice support](https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support#text-to-speech) in the Speech service documentation.
+Availability of standard, neural, and custom voices varies by region.
+See [Speech service supported regions](https://docs.microsoft.com/azure/cognitive-services/speech-service/regions#standard-and-neural-voices) for more details.

+1. In the **TellTime** function, under the comment **Configure speech synthesis**, modify the code as follows to specify an alternative voice before creating the **SpeechSynthesizer** client:

+   **C#**

+    ```C#
+    // Configure speech synthesis
+    speechConfig.SpeechSynthesisVoiceName = "en-GB-George"; // add this
+    using SpeechSynthesizer speechSynthesizer = new SpeechSynthesizer(speechConfig);
+    ```

+    **Python**

+    ```Python
+    # Configure speech synthesis
+    speech_config.speech_synthesis_voice_name = 'en-GB-George' # add this
+    speech_synthesizer = speech_sdk.SpeechSynthesizer(speech_config)
+    ```

+2. Save your changes and return to the integrated terminal for the **speaking-clock** folder, and enter the following command to run the program:

+    **C#**

+    ```
+    dotnet run
+    ```

+    **Python**

+    ```
+    python speaking-clock.py
+    ```

+3. When prompted, speak clearly into the microphone and say "what time is it?".
+The program should speak in the specified voice, telling you the time.
+When prompted again, say "stop" to end the program.